 When the electricity went off the whole city became silent except for the almost continuous sound of AK47’s blasting in to the quiet.
 Every house was allowed to keep one AK47 for protection and they were emptied at every possible excuse – arguments, celebrations or just for the sheer hell of it.
 I was always first to leave the hotel at first light and one day I though “Bloody typical!” when I had to step over the body of some poor bugger who had been either deliberately or accidently shot at the front door.

 Very quickly we began to run into serious trouble with the trucks.
 First one then another would not return, having been hi-jacked on the highway.
-The upshot of this was, as the only person in the UN office with military service, I was “appointed” to sort this out in liaison with the military headquarters.
+The upshot of this was, as the only person in the UN office apart from the security guys and demining team, with military service, I was “appointed” to sort this out in liaison with the military headquarters.
 Each morning I would attend the Joint Headquarters briefing to see what operations they had going in our area then try to get protection for our trucks.

 What a fruitless job this was!
 I secured a lot of allies in the mid rank area but by the time I spoke to senior officers it was “Too busy”, “Too much on our plate” and was even told that they had no responsibility for what was basically a commercial operation.